bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

   - If systems in `A` use interior mutability, if-needed ordering may result in non-deterministic outcomes.
   - Use `before_if_needed(label: impl SystemLabel)` or `after_if_needed(label: impl SystemLabel)`.
 - **At-least-once separation:** Systems in set `A` cannot be started if a system in set `B` has been started until at least one system with the label `S` has completed.
 Systems from `A` and `B` are incompatible with each other.
-  - This is most commonly used when commands created by systems in `A` must be processed before systems in `B` can run correctly. `CoreLabels::ApplyCommands` is the label used for the exclusive system that applies queued commands that is typically added to the beginning of each sequential stage.
+  - This is most commonly used when commands created by systems in `A` must be processed before systems in `B` can run correctly.
-  - Use the `between(before: impl SystemLabel, after: impl SystemLabel)` method.
+  - Use the `between(before: impl SystemLabel, after: impl SystemLabel)`, `before_and_seperated_by(before: impl SystemLabel, seperated_by: impl SystemLabel)` method or its `after` analogue.
+  - `hard_before` and `hard_after` are syntactic sugar for the common case where the separating system label is `CoreSystem::ApplyCommands`, the label used for the exclusive system that applies queued commands that is typically added to the beginning of each sequential stage.
   - The order of arguments in `between` matters; the labels must only be separated by a cleanup system in one direction, rather than both.
   - This methods do not automatically insert systems to enforce this separation: instead, the schedule will panic upon initialization as no valid system execution strategy exists.